 A wide-range of cancer-related materials are available through the Center's library.
 Subjects range from state-of-the-art treatments for specific cancers to complementary and alternative therapies that address a holistic approach to healing and wellness.

-The Lady Lion Basketball Cancer Resource Center, funded by Pennsylvania Pink Zone, is located in the Lance and Ellen Shaner Cancer Pavilion, which is located at:
+The Lady Lion Basketball Cancer Resource Center, funded by Pink Zone, is located in the Lance and Ellen Shaner Cancer Pavilion, which is located at:

 Mount Nittany Medical Center

 State College, PA 16803

 These programs are offered in the State College community throughout the year.

 - This program involves trained volunteers who are breast cancer survivors offering practical tips on self-care and a listening ear to anyone with breast cancer at diagnosis, throughout treatment and during remission.

 - This free education series for cancer patients, their families and friends addresses topics related to the cancer journey.